sjhloco/build_fabric/README.md

 reload
 ```

 The default username/password for all devices is *admin/ansible* and is stored in the variable `bse.users.password`.
-Swap this out for the encrypted as *type5* password from the running config.
-The username and password used by Napalm to connect to devices is stored in `ans.creds_all` and will also need changing (plain-text so use vault).
+Swap this out for the encrypted *type5* password got from the running config.
+The username and password used by Napalm to connect to devices is stored in `ans.creds_all` and will also need changing to match (is plain-text or use *vault*).

-Before the playbook can be run the devices SSH keys need adding on the Ansible host. *ssh_key_playbook.yml* (in *ssh_keys* directory) can be run to add these automatically, you just need to populate the device`s management IPs in the *ssh_hosts* file.
+Before the playbook can be run the devices SSH keys need adding on the Ansible host. *ssh_key_playbook.yml* (in *ssh_keys* directory) can be run to add these automatically, you just need to populate the device's management IPs in the *ssh_hosts* file.

 ```bash
 sudo apt install ssh-keyscan